Covid Vaccination Clinics

-We are likely to be delivering Pfizer vaccine at our upcoming vaccination clinics but please read the patient information for both Pfizer/BioNTech and Oxford/AstraZeneca vaccines so you are prepared to consent for either vaccination.
+Please see our upcoming vaccination clinic information at the top of this page for vaccine on offer.
+We would advise reading the patient information for both Pfizer/BioNTech and Oxford/AstraZeneca vaccines so you are prepared to consent for either vaccination.

-The Moderna vaccine has also recently been approved for use however we do not currently expect to receive this.
+The Moderna vaccine has also been approved for use however we do not expect to receive this.

 I can't get to the surgery, can I have vaccination at home?

-If we do not have you recorded as housebound we would ask you to attend a surgery-based clinic for vaccination.
+If we do not have you recorded as housebound we would advise you to attend a local walk-in clinic for vaccination.

-I am a Carer - can I receive vaccination?
+I am not a registered patient, can I be vaccinated?